AEG

 You choose which functions your guardian may exercise.

-What can my guardian not consent to?
+What can my enduring guardian not consent to?

 Your guardian cannot make decisions about your financial affairs (this requires a power of attorney).